novoda/ncu/modules/professionalism/professionalism.md

 think about talking about why you think it's badly designed.
 That could lead to a commment more like

-> Does the composition of this class adequately reflect the single responsibility principle?”
+> Does the composition of this class adequately reflect the single responsibility principle?

 Once you have considered the point in this way, it may help you to write your comment in a more objective light.
 It can also be very productive to pair with the person who made the pull request to explain things in more detail, especially if you have a better understanding of the techniques you are explaining than they do.